 Staying up to date with the latest changes is easy in Float.
 There are various notification options available to your team, including daily and weekly email reminders, notifications via Slack, and mobile push notifications.

-Your team can also personalize the notifications they receive by clicking Notifications from the Settings menu.
+Your team can also personalize the notifications they receive by clicking Notifications from the Personal menu.

 Additionally, they can connect to Slack and receive schedule updates and notifications directly in Slack whenever relevant activity occurs in Float.
-Check out Float Notifications App on Slack here.
+Check out the notifications app on Slack here.

 The first notification is sent after approximately 15 min if the person is offline, with additional notifications following until they log back into Float.